Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses

 \section{Mock Source Population}

 We simulate sources in volume between the given cluster lens redshift ($z_l$) and the maximum source redshift,~$z_s=1.58$.
 This upper limit is set by the frequency coverage of uGMRT Band-4.
 To draw redshifts of these sources, we use the differential comoving volume as a weight.
 The positions of these sources are chosen randomly within a cylinder with a comoving diameter of $10$~Mpc.
+A $10$~Mpc region is set to populate the sources behind each cluster as we find this to contain the region from which galaxies can be strongly lensed by clusters of galaxies in the catalog.
+All sources beyond three times the Einstein radius are then dropped from further consideration and we process only those within the strong-lensing region.
 To assign \HI masses to each of these sources, we assume that the \HI mass function~(\HIMF) follows the well-known Schechter function~\citep{Schechter}, which is given as,

 where $\alpha$ is the lower mass end slope, $M_{\rm \HI}^*$ is knee mass in unit of $\rm M_{\odot}$ and $\phi^*$ (per $\rm Mpc^{3}$) is the normalization.
 We take three different sets of values for $(\alpha, M_{\rm \HI}^*, \phi^*)$, given in \Tref{tab:HIMF}, and then construct two \HI mass functions, which we call as, \begin{itemize} \item ALFALFA \HIMF: for which Schechter parameters $(\alpha, M_{\rm \HI}^*, \phi^*)$ are taken from~\citet{Martin_2010} where the authors directly measured the \HIMF using data from the ALFALFA survey \citep{Giovanelli_2005}.
 Although parameter values were derived using galaxies at~$z<0.06$, we use the corresponding \HIMF uniformly throughout the redshift range.